 The Jury Office is open Monday through Friday (excluding federal and/or court holidays) from 8:30 a.m. to 4:30 p.m.
 During business hours, jurors may call (225) 389-4778 to speak with the jury staff and jurors may also leave a voicemail.
 Monday mornings are very busy when jurors have been called in for service.
 The Jury Office address is:19th Judicial District Court 300 North Blvd, Suite J101 Baton Rouge, LA 70801

 Where does the jury office obtain names of prospective jurors?

-The list of names that is used to call people for jury service is received from the state by combining the parish voter registration list and Louisiana Licensed Driver records and state Disability listings.
+The list of names that is used to call people for jury service is received from the state by combining the parish voter registration list and Louisiana Licensed Driver records.
 Names are randomly selected from that master list for possible service as a juror.

 I have been called to serve three times in the past five years and none of my friends have ever been called.
 Why don't you pick some other people?

 Since the process of selecting residents of East Baton Parish is random, some people may be selected more than others.

 I can no longer fulfill my duties as a juror.
 Can't you take my name from your records?

 Under certain circumstances, such as permanent mental or physical disability, jury staff can permanently remove a name from its records.